 We position the WiFi access points in our lab to have a clear line of sight from the USRP; 4 and 8 meters is the typical separation between the WiFi access points and the USRP.
-The project team has followed Deakin University policies and processes for carrying out human subjects’ experimentation and data collection.
-In the two Deakin Lab rooms on the Burwood campus, two authors (Satish and Williams) performed everyday posing tasks for five weeks.
-Figure~\ref{expgrid} shows floor plans and locations for data collection.
+The project team has followed the Deakin University policies and processes for carrying out human subjects’ experimentation and data collection.
+In the two Deakin Lab rooms on the Burwood campus, two authors (Satish and Williams) performed everyday pose tasks for five weeks.
+Figure~\ref{expgrid} shows floor plans and data collection locations.
 We use the setup in Figure~\ref{expgrid} to simultaneously record CSI samples and videos of 5-7 seconds while the pose actions occur (cf. Figure~\ref{fig:CKD1}).
 Each person's 85\% of videos and CSI recordings are used to train the networks, while 15\% of CSI are used to test the networks.
 Training and testing have data sizes of 72250 and 12750 videos and CSI samples, respectively.
 We have received written consent from all participants.
-The implementation of the CKD framework and sample dataset are publicly available on GitHub.\footnote{\url{https://github.com/Deakin-RF-Sensing}}